Savannah Guthrie’s brother-in-law could be prime suspect in missing mom case, journalist claims

 TUCSON, AZ: A major development has emerged in the investigation into the disappearance of Nancy Guthrie, the 84-year-old mother of ‘TODAY’ host Savannah Guthrie.

-Journalist Ashleigh Banfield reported on Tuesday night, February 3, that Nancy’s son-in-law, 50-year-old Tommaso Cioni, has been identified by a law enforcement source as a prime suspect.
+Journalist Ashleigh Banfield reported on Tuesday night, February 3, that Nancy’s son-in-law, 50-year-old Tommaso Cioni, had been identified by a law enforcement source as a prime suspect.

 Cioni is married to Savannah’s sister, Annie Guthrie.
 Authorities said that the couple were the last known people to see Nancy on Saturday night, January 31, after dropping her home following dinner.

-The Pima County Sheriff’s Department has not formally named Cioni as a suspect, but officials indicate that the investigation has increasingly focused on individuals close to the family.
+The Pima County Sheriff’s Department, however, has not formally named Cioni as a suspect.

 Evidence points toward family vehicle